It’s no secret that sleep is one of the most important activities for good health. When we sleep, our bodies take time to:

 Shift work disorder is a condition that commonly affects those who work outside of a regular 9-to-5 schedule.
 This disorder can cause an imbalance in the natural circadian rhythm, or sleep-wake cycle.
 People with this disorder are at a higher risk for increased daytime sleepiness and health issues.

-Treatment for shift work disorder includes taking frequent naps, avoiding stimulants, and reducing the number of hours worked, all of which can help promote good sleep quality.
-For people who sleep during the day, it can also help to use light-blocking tools such as glasses or curtains.
+Treatment for shift work disorder includes strategic napping, avoiding stimulants like light at the correct time, and, if possible, reducing the number of hours worked.
+For people who sleep during the day, it can also help to use light-blocking tools like eye shades or curtains.

-Medications such as stimulants and SSRIs are used to treat the symptoms of narcolepsy.
-At-home treatments, such as avoiding stimulants and exercising regularly, can help to promote healthful sleep.
-Lifestyle changes, such as avoiding certain activities and making accommodations, are also important to help limit injuries.
+Medications like stimulants and SSRIs are used to treat the symptoms of narcolepsy.
+At-home treatments, like good sleep hygiene, diet and exercising regularly, can help to promote healthful sleep.

 Practicing good sleep hygiene is the best way to get quality sleep at night.
 Here are some ways you can improve your sleep hygiene: